-Our English priorities are: I can read some common irregular words, I can form letters properly - starting and finishing in the right place and I can use a full stop to finish a sentence.
+Our English priorities are: I can read some common irregular words, I can re-read books to help with my fluency and accuracy, I can form letters properly - starting and finishing in the right place and I can use a full stop to finish a sentence.

-Our Music will link with our ICT this term as we use the computer to help us make our own tunes and learn about pulse, rhythm and pitch.
+Our Music will link with our ICT this term as we use the computer to help us make our own tunes and investigate pulse, rhythm and pitch.
 In addition to this we will learn a song all about New Beginnings.

-Finally, we will learn about Easter and how it is celebrated by lots of people, but is particularly important to Christians.
+Finally, we will discuss Easter and how it is celebrated by lots of people, but is particularly important to Christians.

 This term we will be looking at real life aspects of forests and woodlands.
 We will find out information about woodland creatures and their habitats by looking at nonfiction books.
 However, there will be lots of fictional stories along the way too as we read traditional tales that involve going into the woods such as ‘Little Red Riding Hood’, ‘Goldilocks and the three Bears’ and ‘The Gruffalo’.

 We will be investigating food that different woodland animals eat and learning about food chains.
 We will find out lots of information about who lives in the woods and what sorts of foods can be found.

 Our writing priority will be ‘To hold a pencil correctly and write letters, most of which are correctly formed’ and our spelling priority is ‘To attempt to spell words by identifying sounds in them and representing the sounds with a letter or letters.
 We will do this through lots of purposeful writing, including writing instructions on how to make Gruffalo Crumble!